fmaussion/scispack/README.md

 #### The tests (``./scispack/tests``)

 One test file pro module.
-Their name has to start with ``test_`` to be detected by pytest.
+Their name has to start with ``test_`` in order to be detected by pytest.

 ## License